 63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 When it comes to Caribbean ports, there’s Cozumel… and then everywhere else.
-The Mexican island is booming and is the most busy cruise port in the word outside of departure ports in Florida.
+The Mexican island is the most busy cruise destination in the word.
 Each year, about four million people make a stop in Cozumel and every major cruise line that sails the Caribbean makes a call there.

 Colorful Cozumel sign with cruise ships in the background.